I devote this section to the magical and mysterious items I might encounter in my studies.

 I've compiled all of its recorded uses but there is no guarantee all have been found: opens and closes fence gates, trapdoors, and doors of any materials; flicks levers and presses buttons; holds down and releases pressure plates; extinguishes fires of all kinds; lights and extinguishes candles, candle cakes, and campfires; ignites soul fire on blocks that support it; rings bells; strips wood; carves pumpkins; makes a note block play its sound; dries mud into clay; toggles Redstone lamps;

-triggers dispensers and droppers; turns most soil blocks into path blocks and path blocks into tilled soil; drain cauldrons; modifies the state of Redstone repeaters, comparators, and daylight sensors; ignites and deprimes TNT and creepers; shears sheep; toggles armor stand arms; squirts squid; makes pandas sneeze; removes the helmet of a snow golem; inflates pufferfish; takes honeycomb from beehives and nests, and activates some grand Hexcasting work.
+triggers dispensers and droppers; turns most soil blocks into path blocks and path blocks into tilled soil; drain cauldrons; modifies the state of Redstone repeaters, comparators, and daylight sensors; ignites and deprimes TNT and creepers; shears sheep; toggles armor stand arms; squirts squid; makes pandas sneeze; removes the helmet of a snow golem; inflates pufferfish; takes honeycomb from beehives and nests; dry and soak sponges; alter the color of mushrooms;

 I can perform the standard magic trick of vanishing an item and bringing it back.
 The item hides in the wristpocket, where I can use media to manipulate it.
 The wristpocketed item stays with me even after death and I can recall it once I can cast again.